Master of Social Work and Master of Public Health Joint Degree

 MPH-PHP (Public Health Practice) Program - The MPH Program requires 42 credits of cores and required classes, elective classes and culminating experiences.
 Applicants must possess an undergraduate degree from an accredited institution, and a substantial proportion of our applicants have additional graduate and/or professional degrees.
 Applicants for this Joint program would matriculate into the Public Health Practice concentration.

 MSW/MPH Joint Degree Program – The MSW/MPH Joint Degree Program fulfills both the MSW requirement and the MPH degree program requirement.
-A total of 13 credits count toward both degree requirements and are "double-counted."
-The MSW credit hour requirements are also dependent upon concentration chosen and whether the student possesses a Bachelor degree in Social Work (is an Advanced Standing student).
-In addition to the above courses students enrolled in the MSW/MPH joint degree program will complete their advanced year field placement at a public health/social work setting that will fulfil both the MSW field placement and MPH practicum requirements.
+A total of up to 20 credits can dually serve both degree requirements.
+The MSW credit hour requirements are also dependent upon concentration chosen (Interpersonal Practice or Innovation in Community, Policy and Leadership) and whether the student possesses a Bachelor degree in Social Work (is an Advanced Standing student) or is a Core Student (Bachelor degree in a non-Social Work discipline).
+Students enrolled in the MSW/MPH joint degree program will complete their advanced year field placement at a public health/social work setting.
+Additionally students complete a MPH Practicum in a public health/social work setting.
 A Plan of Work for each student will be developed in conjunction with the advisor and MSW/MPH Director based on the concentration of study.

 For More Information Contact: